 Do you have a great recipe you want to share?
-Have your method of preparing or cooking any wild game or fish published on this site by emailing it to firstname.lastname@example.orgAlso include any pictures as well as any social media links to appear in the posts.
-(Instagram, Facebook, YouTube, etc)
+Have your method of preparing or cooking any wild game or fish published on this site by emailing it to firstname.lastname@example.org Also include pictures and any social media links to appear in the post (Instagram, Facebook, YouTube, etc)

 This sauce is also from my old Hungarian recipe book.
 It is for any wild meat, either poured over or on the side as a dipping sauce (we used it generously poured over the meat)

 You can take all the ingredients from the solution in which you prepared your wild meat .
 Read that post here.
 Or you can make a new sauce:

 There are many theories and true-and-tried tricks to prepare wild meat.
 I have heard many people say “I’ve heard that if you do this …” or “My friends always said they do it like that…”, but never really anything specific.
 I will give you 2 ways of preparing wild meat, both of which I have tried (with wild turkey) and it definitely works in taking out the gaminess and ensuring that the meat is delicious.
 Continue reading Preparing wild meat

 Cooking and eating the wild animal you killed (through all the legal and allowed methods) is an extremely satisfying feeling.
 These dishes taste especially good.
 This is the time that I feel “in touch with my DNA” as I always say.
 Our ancestors hunted and fished and gathered food.
 Hunting down a wild animal, cleaning it and cooking it makes me feel that I’m back on the land of the Hungarian tribes, next to the tent of Attila the Hun.